Speak to a Friendly Routing Expert Now:

 When it comes to other features, Google Maps offers excellent capabilities, such as voice directions for a hands-free, eye-on-the-road-at-all-times driving experience, offline mode for continuous navigation in no-network geographic areas, and real-time driver (your location) location sharing to third-parties (friends, family, or in your case, customers).
 It also obviously offers turn-by-turn directions.

-Apple Maps is offered by Apple directly in all its devices.
-We like it alot, and in a world where healthy competition is critical, Apple Maps is an excellent head-to-head competitor to Google Maps.
-It has a vector-based mapping system and they have spent a fortune on getting it off the ground.
-Apple Maps is natively integrated with all iOS devices, and very optimized for a seamless and clean user-experience.
+Apple Maps is offered by Apple directly on all its devices.
+We like it a lot, and in a world where healthy competition is critical, Apple Maps is an excellent head-to-head competitor to Google Maps.

-Based on publicly available information, Google Maps has simply been at it for longer, and has a larger team and investment behind Google maps.
-Apple Maps may eventually catch up, but they have to be careful not to overcomplicate their product with business-grade features for deliveries, because their mapping app is used by many hundreds of million consumers, and they won’t want to confuse 99% of the user base, to accommodate 1% that might own or operate a logistics intense business that fulfills its own last mile deliveries.
+Apple Maps may eventually catch up, but they have to be careful not to overcomplicate their product with business-grade features for deliveries.
+Because their mapping app is used by hundreds of millions of consumers, they won’t want to confuse 99% of the user base to accommodate 1% that might own or operate a logistics-intense business that fulfills its own last-mile deliveries.

-MapQuest for Navigation and Routing
+Is MapQuest Good for Navigation and Routing?

 As far as we can tell, it’s powered by Mapbox (aka Open Street Maps with a business sales-layer wrapper).

-Note, the MapQuest app for mobile phones is a tad better than its own web app because it offers more features, such as single button options for finding places like hospitals, parking, grocery stores, and coffee shops.
+Note the MapQuest app for mobile phones is a tad better than its own web app because it offers more features, such as single-button options for finding places like hospitals, parking, grocery stores, and coffee shops.

 The MapQuest route planner is also free and is available in approximately 250 countries.